-The National Research Center for Applied Cybersecurity CRISP is a research center of the Fraunhofer-Gesellschaft for its two Darmstadt-based institutes SIT and IGD, in cooperation with Technische Universität Darmstadt and Darmstadt University of Applied Sciences.
+The National Research Center for Applied Cybersecurity CRISP is an institution of the Fraunhofer-Gesellschaft for its two Darmstadt-based institutes SIT and IGD, in cooperation with Technische Universität Darmstadt and Darmstadt University of Applied Sciences.
 This unique and innovative collaboration model of university and non-university research combines the Fraunhofer competencies and strengths with the competencies and strengths of the universities.
 It also facilitates cutting-edge research to the benefit of society, business and government, and despite its main focus on computer science and technology it also includes interdisciplinary issues from such fields as legal and business or psychology and ethics sciences.
 The highly application-oriented profile of CRISP includes technological transfers and startups as well.

 CRISP is offering optimal working conditions to the more than 450 researchers, allowing them to benefit from an international environment and close contacts to the industry and business sectors.
 CRISP addresses the big challenges of cybersecurity in long-term application-oriented missions.
 For example, CRISP explores how to reliably protect Germany’s critical infrastructures (energy, traffic, etc.), and how to safeguard IT systems in the long run, even when faced with new technologies such as quantum computing.
 CRISP identifies the essential application-oriented questions of cybersecurity and privacy in a continuous, extensive and proactive manner.
 The organizational and funding structures facilitate designing and carrying out research projects flexibly and efficiently.